Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 September 2024 21.25.22 UTC
+- WIB: Selasa, 24 September 2024 22.26.42 UTC
-- WITA: Selasa, 24 September 2024 22.25.22 UTC
+- WITA: Selasa, 24 September 2024 23.26.42 UTC
-- WIT: Selasa, 24 September 2024 23.25.22 UTC
+- WIT: Rabu, 25 September 2024 00.26.42 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

 Kategori: inspirational